 1. Check out the mud volcanoes

 Azerbaijan is home to nearly a third of the world’s mud volcanoes, which form when pockets of underground gas force their way to the surface.
-They’re like geysers, but with mud, and since they’re not made from magma, the mud is usually icy (just above freezing temperature).
+They’re like geysers, but with mud, and since they’re not made from magma, the mud is pretty cold (just above freezing temperature).
 The ones at Gobustan National Park are the most popular to visit from Baku on a day tour (it’s possible to take a bus to the park’s entrance but finding the volcanoes isn’t easy).
-Tours start from about 60 AZN ($35 USD).
+Half-day tours start from about 60 AZN.

 The Sheki Khan’s Palace was built in 1797 and was once the summer residence for the Khans.
-Located in Sheki, it is one of the most ornate and iconic buildings in South Caucasus.
-Its shebeke windows (incredibly delicate stained glass with geometric patterns, made specifically by Azerbaijan masters) casts brilliant rays of colored light across the entire interior.
-The palace opens daily from 10am-6pm and costs 2 AZN ($1.25 USD).
+It is one of the most ornate and iconic buildings in the South Caucasus.
+Its shebeke windows (incredibly delicate stained glass with geometric patterns made specifically by Azerbaijan masters) cast brilliant rays of colored light across the entire interior.
+The palace opens daily from 10am-6pm and costs 2 AZN or 5 AZN with a guide.

-Within Baku’s walled Inner City is the sandstone Palace of the Shirvanshahs.
-The palace was built in the 15th century and included a mosque, bathhouse, and mausoleum, as well the famous Maiden Tower with its panoramic views of the city.
-(Fun fact: They still have no idea what this tower was built for.)
-The Palace is open daily from 10am until 6pm and admission is 2 AZN ($1.20 USD) or 6 AZN ($3.60 USD) for a guided tour.
+Within Baku’s walled Inner City is the 54-acre limestone Palace of the Shirvanshahs.
+Surrounded by walls and topped by domes, the sprawling palace complex was built in the 15th century and includes a mosque with a 16-meter (52 foot) minaret, bathhouse, mausoleum, ancient bathhouse ruins, and an octagon-shaped tomb known as the “Dervish’s Tomb.”
+The complex features grand gates adorned with intricately carved arabesques, doorways covered in Arabic scripture, magnificent domes, and courtyards with octagonal reflecting pools.
+Inside, there are displays of traditional artifacts such as clothing, jewelry, ancient texts, weaponry, and more.
+The famous 12th-century Maiden Tower, an iconic Azerbaijani monument with Arabic, Persian and Ottoman influences, is here too.
+Standing at over 29.5 meters (97 feet), it offers panoramic views of the city from the top.
+(Fun fact: They still have no idea what this tower was built for, though over 20 legends attempt to explain its purpose.)
+The Palace is open daily from 10am until 6pm and admission is 2 AZN or 6 AZN for a guided tour.

 4. Relax on the beaches of the Absheron

-During the summer months, the residents of Baku migrate to their country houses (known as dachas) on the Absheron Peninsula to escape the city heat.
+During the summer, the residents of Baku migrate to their country houses (known as dachas) on the Absheron Peninsula to escape the city heat.
 In recent years, thanks to the resorts popping up along the coast, tourists are following suit.
-To get there, you can take a taxi or a public bus.
 The public beaches at Mardakan or Buzovna are two popular choices for sunbathing and swimming in the warm waters of the Caspian Sea.